3 Easy Ways to Scroll Up and Down in Tmux

 exiting copy mode in tmux

-If your terminal emulator and Tmux configuration support it, you can use your mouse to scroll within Tmux panes and windows.
-Mouse scrolling offers a more intuitive and effortless way to navigate through large amounts of terminal output, particularly useful when working with graphical applications or lengthy logs.
+If your terminal emulator and Tmux configuration support it, you can use your mouse to scroll up and down in Tmux panes and windows.
+Mouse scrolling offers a more intuitive and effortless way to navigate through large amounts of Terminal output, particularly useful when working with graphical applications or lengthy logs.
 Here are the steps to do it:

 1. Ensure that your Terminal emulator supports mouse input within Tmux by opening the configuration file of Tmux using the following command: